Skip to contentSkip to navigation

 Total Cholesterol

-Cholesterol is a component essential for health (cell membranes, steroid hormone production, vitamin D and bile salts, etc.).
-More than 75% of the body’s cholesterol comes from the synthesis of cholesterol, mainly by the liver.
-The remaining 25% comes from food.
-Cholesterol circulates in the blood in combination with proteins in the form of very fine droplets called lipoproteins.
-Depending on the nature of the proteins in each droplet, the main fractions of cholesterol that can be found are as follows: HDL or good cholesterol, LDL or bad cholesterol and other fractions.
-The interpretation of total cholesterol levels is not as useful as the interpretation of the other fractions (HDL, LDL, non-HDL, apolipoprotein B).
-See those specific results.
+Cholesterol is an essential component of health (cell membranes, production of steroid hormones, vitamin D and bile salts, etc.).
+Over 75% of the body's cholesterol comes from cholesterol synthesis, mainly by the liver, and the remaining 25% comes from diet.
+Cholesterol circulates in the blood together with proteins in the form of very fine droplets called "lipoproteins."
+Depending on the nature of the proteins contained in each droplet, the main cholesterol fractions are HDL or "good" cholesterol, LDL or "bad" cholesterol and others.
+Interpreting total cholesterol levels is less useful than interpreting its fractions (HDL, LDL, non-HDL, apolipoprotein B).
+See these specific results.

 Term of the Week